philc/book-notes/a guide to the good life - irvine.md

 * Old age (chap 17)
-  * "A twenty-year old might reject Stoicism in the belief that the world is going to be her oyster; an eighty-year-old knows full well that the world isn't her oyster and that her situation is only going to worsen with teh passing years.
-Although she may have believed she was immortal when she was tenty, her own mortality is now painfully obvious to her.
-Facedw ith death, she might finally be willing to settle for 'mere tranquility', and she might, as a result, be ripe for stoicism."
+  * "A twenty-year old might reject Stoicism in the belief that the world is going to be her oyster; an eighty-year-old knows full well that the world isn't her oyster and that her situation is only going to worsen with the passing years.
+Although she may have believed she was immortal when she was twenty, her own mortality is now painfully obvious to her.
+Faced with death, she might finally be willing to settle for 'mere tranquility', and she might, as a result, be ripe for stoicism."
     * 80/20 inverse.
 What a difference 60 years makes...
   * Seneca: old age is full of delights and should be cherished.
 We graduate out of many vices and appetites;
     we live with the full benefit of our years of wisdom.
     * (What a great framing)
   * Using our knowledge of our proximity to death to our advantage:
     * "In our youth, because we assumed that we would live forever, we took our days for granted and as a result wasted many of them.
-In our old age, however, waking up each morning cna be a cause for celebration.
+In our old age, however, waking up each morning can be a cause for celebration.
 As Seneca notes, 'If God is pleased to add another day, we should welcome it with glad hearts.'
 And after celebrating having been given another day to live, we can fill that day with appreciative living."